We are dedicated to creating a culture of belonging and supporting our diverse service users, colleagues and communities.

 Equality, diversity and inclusion is something we think about in everything we do.
 We are constantly holding a mirror against who we are, and challenging behaviours and attitudes to embed meaningful actions which make change.
 This is everyone’s business, in every role across our organisation.

-We published our anti-racist statement and our transgender and non-binary statement, to reinforce our zero tolerance approach to discrimination with no room for neutrality.
+Our anti-racist statement and our transgender and non-binary statementreinforce our zero tolerance approach to discrimination.

 • Challenging poor behaviours, attitudes and the status quo to make a difference